sigcsets/sigcse2022/_authors/posters.md

 -   **Title**: A title for the poster.

--   **Anonymize your submission**: Do not include author names, affiliations etc. anywhere in the submission
+-   Anonymize your submission, **do not** include author names, affiliations etc. anywhere in the submission

 -   **Abstract**: Limited to {{site.data.submissions.posters.abstract-limits}}.
 The abstract should summarize the major aspects and serve as an advertisement for your poster.
 Some aspects you may want to include are the objective(s) of the work being presented, preliminary results, future work, and intended audience.
 The same abstract will also need to be submitted via a text box on the submission page.
 Please be sure that your description is accurate and that both submitted copies (here in the poster proposal, and in the submission text box) are exactly the same.